Cairns: Walks in Thin Places

 Stillness doesn't just happen.
 There is an intentionality to its creation.
 The image for this cairn is from just above the drop into Europe's most powerful waterfall.
 The falls are loud, violent, with spray and vibrations engulfing the canyon.
 And yet, with the watching and patience of a long expsure, the waters become smooth and flowing.
 Especially in the late day's light, the evening's rain, and the echo of the waters below, the stillness that is not immediately apparent can begin to emerge.

 At home, I often walk the same trails over and over again.
-So, they begin to take on a sense of litergy.
+So, they begin to take on a sense of liturgy.
 I've come to especially enjoy a late day's walk during the winter.
 A walk that quietly transitions from daylight, to dusk, to evening.
 A dear friend of mine with whom I've walked many miles would often describe the day's transition to evening as the importance of watching the stars come down.
+Watching the stars come down.
 Stillness is like that.

 Celtic Benediction, Morning and Night Prayer, by J. Philip Newell